makwaijun/personalwebpagev2/content/blog/Post102.md

 date: 2023-07-03T19:30:00+08:00
 draft: false
 ---
-As I draw closer towards permanance and consistency, in accordance with the rightful or wrongful ossification of my beliefs;
+As I draw closer towards permanance and consistency, a natural flow towards the rightful or wrongful ossification of my beliefs;

 while at the same time, forseeing the inevitable curiosity and interest of my peers into the markings of the flesh;

-How does a man think of inscribing that on their inherited birthright of skin with conviction?
+How does one think with conviction, to inscribe a concept or symbol onto their inherited birthright?

 Principally, I feel strongly about two universal frameworks: of Cycles and Systems, though I largely approach this in a scientific and geometric pattern-spotting sorta of way, as opposed to the Buddhist Dharma-esque approach which indeeds captures such thinking too.